mua2022/I-MBank_CTF_writeups/Incident_Response/Compromised_Server/Compromised_Server.md

 ![alt text](image10.png)

 ## Q5.
 The attacker used the newly created user to upload a web shell.
-What endpoint was used to upload the web shell?**
+What endpoint was used to upload the web shell?

 Still on the POST requests, we need to find the endpoint used for uploading plugins to the service.

 ![alt text](image11.png)

+> This is the endpoint (i.e., flag): `pluginUpload.html`

 ## Q6.
-The attacker uploaded a web shell using the newly created user.What is the full URL of the uploaded web shell?**
+The attacker uploaded a web shell using the newly created user.What is the full URL of the uploaded web shell?

 To get this, we'll need to explore the network stream related to the previous question.
 Upon following the stream, we came across this file